melezhik/Audio-PortAudio/Documentation.md

 If the stream isn't started or there is some other problem writing the data then an exception will be thrown.

-It is deliberate that there is no sugared multi candidates for providing higher level Perl arrays with the data, as the overhead in copying the data will typically eat up too much time to keep the buffer filled.
+It is deliberate that there is no sugared multi candidates for providing higher level Raku arrays with the data, as the overhead in copying the data will typically eat up too much time to keep the buffer filled.
 Hopefully this will change in the future.

 method read-available
 ---------------------

-    method read-available() returns Int
+    method read-available( --> Int )

 This returns the number of frames available to be read from a stream, it may return 0 if the stream isn't opened for input.
 It may throw an exception if there was some problem with the stream.

 method read
 -----------

-    method read(Int $frames, Int $num-channels, Mu:U $type) returns CArray
+    method read(Int $frames, Int $num-channels, Mu:U $type --> CArray )

 This reads the specified number of frames of `$num-channels` from a stream that is opened for input, the number of channels should agree with that provided when opening the stream, and the `$type` should correspond to the type of the data that will be used for the `StreamFormat` (i.e. num32, int16, etc,).
 The CArray returned will be typed accordingly and will contain `$frames` * `$num-channels` elements.